Did you find this article useful?

 If you’re willing to lock away some of your savings or investments until you’re at least 55 (or 57 from 2028), paying them into your private pension could make a lot of sense.

-Everyone who works can pay up to 100% of their earnings each year into pensions, which is capped at £60,000.
-You could carry forward any unused allowances for up to 3 tax years, so it’s possible to invest a significant amount and receive tax relief on all of your contributions.
+Everyone who works can pay up to 100% of their earnings each year into pensions, capped at £60,000.
+You can carry forward any unused allowances for up to 3 tax years, so it’s possible to invest a significant amount and receive tax relief on all of your contributions.

 For example, if you were to move £20,000 from your savings into a private pension, the government would add £5,000, taking your pension total to £25,000.
 If you’re a higher-rate taxpayer, you could also reclaim up to an additional £5,000 in tax relief.